Please click on a question to show the answer, and again to hide.

 I can add a more coats of varnish if you want to make your mural even more durable, but I would need to add the cost of the extra varnish, and charge a little bit for my time.

 Can you paint these murals on to material for shipping abroad?

 The paint I use is System 3 acrylics, which have bright and strong pigmants, mixed with white emulsion which makes for some lovely bright colours when you want them, so the colours do look lovely and bright on the original murals.
-They tend to look a bit brighter when viewed on a computer though, due to a cinematic effect caused by the way the colours are displayed, ie. with a backlight on computer monitors and TVs.
+They tend to look a bit brighter when viewed on a computer or phone screen though, due to a cinematic effect caused by the way the colours are displayed, ie. with a backlight on computer monitors and TVs.
 Paint does not have the same kind of light source, and must reflect light.
 I adjust also the images on the computer to make them look as close to the original artwork as I can.
 Lastly, monitors tend to vary from one model to the next so the brightness and colour may vary considerably on different monitors.